DjangoForAll/Django-Course/Level_1/Content/2_Introduction_to_version_control_systems_pt1/Content.md

 `git status`

-Once you run the command, git will inform you that you have created a new file. this file is still in the working directory.
+Once you run the command, git will inform you that you have created a new file. ( the file is still in the working directory )

 To stage the file with git we can run the following command

 `git add cat.txt`

-This command will add the file `cat.txt` into the git staging area, alternatively you can also do `git add .` which will add all files in your folder into the git staging area ( when you dont want to manually specify each file )
+This command will add the file `cat.txt` into the git staging area, alternatively you can do `git add .` which will add all files in your folder into the git staging area ( when you dont want to manually specify each file )

-If you are still confused about the staging area, its importance will be become clear as you progess.
+_If you are still confused about the staging area, its importance will be become clear as you progess._

-Once the files have been staged, they have to be moved to the repository, this is called a commit, commits are usually a logical chunk of change, you dont have to commit for every change you make to the file, in our example youi can commit the file once you have completed a section of the report.
-Commits create snapshots of the repository, you can restore your your repository to any historical commit at any time.
+Once the files have been staged, they have to be moved to the repository, this is called a commit, commits are usually a logical chunk of change, you dont have to commit for every change you make to the file, in our example youi can commit the file once you have completed a section of the report or such.
+Commits create snapshots of the repository, you can restore your repository to any commit at any time.

 Commits are always ( ideally ) associated with a commit message, the commit message makes it easier to understand the intent of the change, this is incredibly useful if you wanted to restore the repository into an earlier commit you made.